WGBH-MLA/AAPB2/app/views/override/faq.md

 Contact AAPB Project Staff at aapb_notifications@wgbh.org, and we can schedule a call to discuss how your organization can get involved in the AAPB.
 More information about contributing content is available on our [Contribute Content](https://americanarchive.org/help/contribute) page.

-## I work at a participating organization.
-How can my station access our digital files and metadata records?

-Participating organizations can use the Archival Management System (AMS), to view their records and digitized proxy files.
-We have created [guides](/help/using-the-ams) for navigating the AMS and obtaining copies of your organization's improved metadata.